Imperial-CMTH/koala/README.md

 - make function convert from colorings to lists of color strings and put it in plotting.py
 - Compute a histogram of the nummber of edsges in each plaquette
 - Make adjacency_crossing an optional argument to the plot_lattice function.
+- Implement a way to plot colourings using Peru's Theorem

 ## Examples